Automating PEP 8 Style Checks with Git Pre-commit Hooks

 man githooks

-In short, the pre-commit hook can automatically code style and formatting checks when committing.
-As a result, the commit will not execute when the pre-commit fails.
-We can also run pre-commit automatically with all files in the repository.
+The pre-commit hook automatically runs code style and formatting checks when committing.
+As a result, the commit will not execute when the pre-commit check fails.
+We can also run pre-commit across all files in the repository.

 pre-commit run --all-files

-There are sometimes issues we can’t fix at the moment; however, we need to commit files to the repository.
-Use the –no-verify option to get your commit through without running that pre-commit hook.
+Sometimes there are issues we cannot fix at the moment, yet we still need to commit files to the repository.
+Use the --no-verify option to push your commit through without running the pre-commit hook.

 git commit -am "commit message" --no-verify